fxlin/p3-tee/quickstart.md

 > `repo` is a by-product of Google's AOSP project.

 The build process is complex, e.g. managed by numerous Makefiles in a hierarchy, let alone building for a series of targets, e.g. various Arm boards and QEMU.
-To automate the build process, there is a dedicated component called `build` (see above), which has its own git repository.
+To automate the build process, there is a dedicated component called `build` (see above), which has its own git repository!

-### Build workflow overview
+### Building the project: an overview

 1. Install tools & libs required for building
 2. Pull the source of the entire project via `repo`.
 3. First time build: we will build everything including QEMU and normal/secure worlds binaries of OPTEE.
 The build process will pack these binaries into an Armv8 system image (rootfs image) to be launched by QEMU
 4. Run QEMU and play with "Hello world", validating that our environment works properly.
-5. Repeated build: modify source code of normal world app and TAs, and
+5. Repeated build: modify source code of normal world app and TAs, and build again.

+Read on for detailed steps below.

 ### Terms
 **TA** Trusted applications, sometimes called trustlets.
 A TA is a binary to be executed in the secure world.